Local Service Page

 Good grading work is about reshaping the lot so the yard functions better, not just making it look flatter.
 We assess low spots, runoff paths, and how the grade should connect to nearby patios, retaining walls, walkways, and lawn areas.
 When needed, we pair grading with drainage solutions so the fix is more complete.

-Many Dundas homeowners also use grading as the first phase before new sod, patio installation, or retaining wall work.
+Many Dundas homeowners also use grading as the first phase before new sod patio installation or retaining wall work.
 That sequence usually protects the final investment and makes the finished yard easier to maintain.

 Why This Search Is Valuable